-This is an ad for the Commodore from 1983 on the right.
+This is an ad for the Commodore from 1983.
 (You can see a full-sized image here.)
-The Commodore 64 first released in 1982.
-No one had computers at home back then.
+The Commodore 64 was first released in 1982.
+Hardly anyone had computers at home back then.
 Not many people really wanted a computer.
-They didn't know what they would do with it.
-They didn't think they would ever need one.
+They didn't know what they would do with it, and they didn't think they would ever need one.
 As you can see, this ad shows the prices of an early Apple and an early IBM PC.
-Today, Apple makes Macs and IBM PCs have become Windows computers.
+IBM PCs have become Windows computers.
 Back then, they cost around $1395.
-That's about $3450.80 in today's dollars.
-As you can see, that's expensive!
-The Commodore 64 was $595 back then but the price dropped to $199 in a couple of years so that it was cheaper and more families could buy them.
+That's about $3500 in today's dollars.
+As you can see, it was quite expensive.
+The Commodore 64 was sold for $595 back then but the price dropped to $199 in a couple of years so that it was cheaper and more families could buy them.
 In 1987 the case was changed and the computer was re-released as the new Commodore 64C.
 The main thing that was changed internally was the SID chip that made the sound.
 If you were wondering what the "C" in the name stood for, it meant "Cost reduced".

 On the next page, I will teach you about